Handbook for 1:1 Learning

 Opening and Closing the Chromebook

-• Open the Chromebook only when it is resting on a flat surface such as a table or desk.
+• Open and close your Chromebook only when it is resting on a flat, stable surface.

-• Before closing the screen, make sure there is nothing on the keyboard to prevent the full closure of the device.
-Obstacles on the keyboard could cause broken screens or damaged hinges.
+• Before closing the Chromebook, make sure nothing is left on the keyboard that could damage the screen or hinges.

-• Close the Chromebook using two hands–one at either corner of the screen.
+• Close the screen gently using both hands, one at each corner of the display.

 Screen Care